Kanye West Blames ‘KUWTK’ Family For Downfall: Kim Kardashian Divorce Ahead? [Rumor]

 Kim, too, has struggled to contain her own emotions, especially when it comes to public outings with her husband, with one insider claiming that she somewhat resents Kanye for the supposed fact that he was anything but supportive after the horrific robbery incident in Paris, in October.

-“She was hoping to lean on Kanye for support.
+The outlet stresses, “She was hoping to lean on Kanye for support.
 Instead, sources say he’s been distant and cold.
 He wants Kim to simply get over her drama so they can move on from the ordeal.
-But for Kim, it’s simply not that easy,” the outlet stresses.
+But for Kim, it’s simply not that easy.”

-Earlier this month, it was alleged, via Daily Mail, that Kim had been living in Kris Jenner’s home for the past two months.
+Earlier this month, it was alleged via Daily Mail that Kim had been living in Kris Jenner’s home for the past two months.
 Since Kanye West was on tour, the socialite didn’t feel comfortable enough staying in her multi-million dollar Bel-Air home by herself, especially not after the things she experienced in France.

 It’s unclear whether Kim is still staying with her mother, but from what insiders have said, Kanye West has gotten sick and tired of Kardashian’s family always being around them.
 The two have allegedly realized that their marriage is in turmoil, but instead of trying to work on their issues between one another, one of Kim’s family members intrudes and fails to give the couple some alone time.